-Coverage for Inpatient Care Services of Mental Illness, while the Covered Person is insured under this Policy, when such Inpatient Care Services are provided in: (1) a Hospital; (2) a Freestanding Inpatient Facility; or (3) a Physician.
+Coverage for Inpatient Care Services of Mental Illness, while the Member is insured under this Group Policy, when such Inpatient Care Services are provided in: (1) a Hospital; (2) a Freestanding Inpatient Facility; or (3) a Physician.
 Inpatient Care Services must be Preauthorized; refer to Section 6, Utilization Review Management Program.
-Medically monitored and medically managed intensive Inpatient Care services and clinically managed high-intensity residential services are covered under this Policy.
-Medically monitored and medically managed intensive Inpatient Care Services and clinically monitored and medically managed intensive Inpatient Care Services and clinically monitored and medically managed intensive Inpatient Care Services and clinically managed high-intensity residential services provided at a Residential Treatment Center are covered under this benefit.
+Medically monitored and medically managed intensive Inpatient Care services and clinically managed high-intensity residential services are covered under this Group Policy.
+Medically managed high-intensity residential services provided at a Residential Treatment Center are covered under this benefit.